jesford/bulwark/docs/quickstart.md

 Quickstart
 ==========

-Bulwark is designed to be easy to use and easy to add checks to code while you're writing it.
+Bulwark is designed to be easy to use and makes it easy to add checks to code while you're writing it.

 First, install Bulwark: